Overview of Diagnostic Tests for Nervous System Disorders in Children

 What are some diagnostic tests for nervous system disorders?

-Evaluating and diagnosing nervous system problems can be complicated.
+Evaluating and diagnosing nervous system problems can be complex.
 Many of the same symptoms occur in different ways among the different disorders.
-And, many disorders do not have clear causes, markers, or tests.
+And, many disorders don't have clear causes, markers, or tests.

 Neurological tests to evaluate children may include:

-Computed tomography scan (also called a CT or CAT scan).
-This imaging procedure uses X-rays and computer technology to make horizontal, or axial, images (often called slices) of the body.
+CT scan (also called a CAT scan).
+This imaging test uses X-rays and computer technology to make horizontal, or axial, images (often called slices) of the body.
 A CT scan shows detailed images of any part of the body, including the brain, bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.
 This test can be done quickly and most children can undergo a CT scan without sedation.

 Electroencephalogram (EEG).
-This procedure records the brain's continuous, electrical activity through electrodes attached to the scalp.
+This test records the brain's continuous, electrical activity through electrodes attached to the scalp.

-Magnetic resonance imaging (MRI).
-This procedure uses a combination of large magnets, radiofrequencies, and a computer to make detailed images of organs and structures within the body.
+MRI.
+This test uses a combination of large magnets, radiofrequencies, and a computer to make detailed images of organs and structures within the body.
 This study can't be done if your child has any metal in their body.
 This includes braces, or certain dental appliances.
 Sometimes it is necessary to remove braces or dental devices in preparation for an MRI.
 Talk to your child's healthcare provider to determine if this is necessary.
 MRI studies take longer than CT, and the machine makes a lot of noise.
 Young children may require sedation to remain still throughout the MRI exam.

-Electrodiagnostic tests (for example, electromyography and nerve conduction velocity).
+Electrodiagnostic tests.
+These include electromyography and nerve conduction velocity.
 These studies evaluate and diagnose disorders of the nerves, muscles and motor neurons.
 Electrodes are inserted into the muscle, or placed on the skin overlying a nerve, muscle, or muscle group, and electrical activity and muscle response are recorded.

 Positron emission tomography (PET) scan.
 This computer-based imaging test provides a picture of the brain's activity rather than its structure by measuring levels of an injected substance with a tracer molecule, most often glucose.

 Arteriogram (also called angiogram).
-This procedure provides an image of arteries and veins going to and through the brain.
+This test provides an image of arteries and veins going to and through the brain.
 CT angiography, a newer and less invasive technique, is sometimes used.

 Cerebral spinal fluid analysis (also called spinal tap or lumbar puncture).
 This test takes a sample of cerebrospinal fluid from the spinal cord for examination.